 Abdominoplasty with liposuction

-Combining liposuction of the abdomen with concomitant abdominoplasty is a relatively newer concept developed over the last 10 years.
+Over the last 10 years, combining liposuction of the abdomen with a tummy tuck has developed.
 Prior techniques would not allow a combination abdominoplasty/liposuction due to high incidences of tissue breakdown.
-With advances in techniques a combination procedure can now be routinely performed.
-This was accomplished by modifying the dissection of the abdominal flap and by performing less aggressive liposuction.
+With advances in techniques, we can combine the two procedures much more easily.
+This procedure modifies the dissection of the abdominal flap and by performing less aggressive liposuction.
 This approach allows us to achieve spectacular results with only one procedure.
-Other areas of liposuction can also be performed at the same time.
-If you smoke you may not be a candidate for this type of tummy tuck.
+Additionally, we can perform liposuction on other areas of the body at the same time.
+If you smoke, you’ll need to choose a different type of tummy tuck.